 - A business owner can ask for integration with all the tools needed for peak efficiency;

 - A warehouse manager will only have the features they need for handling mundane activities instead of having to deal with an interface cluttered by seldom-used tools;

 - Constant support on a developer’s end;

 - Personalized security measures as opposed to generic ones used by off-the-shelf products.

-- A huge reliance on the team’s skill;
+- A significant reliance on the team’s skill;

 - Inability to read user reviews about the exact WMS a business manager wants to develop;

-- It will take more time to build a WMS software than to deploy an existing tool;
+- It will take more time to build WMS software than to deploy an existing tool;

 - Higher initial development cost means a custom WMS only pays of as a long-term investment, not a quick fix.